obiannotate: edit sequence annotations

 gtagctagctagctagctagctagctaga

-The selection options being shared between obiannotate
+As the selection options are shared between obiannotate

 and obigrep

-is to check the selection options at first with obigrep
+is to first check the selection options with obigrep.
+Only sequences present in the obigrep

 output will be edited by obiannotate